Independent software guides, verified deal paths, and buyer-safe checkout notes.

 Questions readers usually ask before choosing this store

-Is Relevance AI free?
+Is Relevance AI mainly a chatbot tool?

 Next steps